 However, the net profit margin is subject to a variety of issues, which include:

-- Comparability.
+Comparability.
 A low net profit margin in one industry, such as groceries, might be acceptable, because inventory turns over so quickly.
-Conversely, it may be necessary to earn a high net profit margin in other industries just in order to generate enough cash flow to buy fixed assets or pay for working capital.
+Conversely, it may be necessary to earn a high net profit margin in other industries just in order to generate enough cash flow to buy fixed assets or fund working capital.

-- Leveraged situations.
-A company may prefer to grow with debt, instead of equity funding, in which case it will incur significant interest expenses, which will drive down its net profit margin.
+Leveraged situations.
+A company may prefer to grow with debt financing instead of equity financing, in which case it will incur significant interest expenses, which will drive down its net profit margin.
 Thus, a financing decision impacts the net profit margin.

-- Short-term focus.
+Short-term focus.
 Company management could deliberately cut back on those expenses that impair the ability of the business to compete over the long term, such as equipment maintenance, research and development, and marketing, in order to increase the net profit margin.
+These expenses are known as discretionary expenses.

 Example of Net Profit Margin